 - It is almost essential to make advance reservations (sometimes more than a week in advance!) if you want to visit local attractions or eat out (our local pubs and restaurants are reporting a very high demand).
 Please also cancel those reservations if you are not able to take them up though!

 - Our local shops are small and many have a queuing system outside – please look out for these arrangements and be patient with them.

 - Everywhere seems to be very busy with ‘staycationers’.
 Even the popular footpaths seem busier although most people stand aside to maintain maximum possible distancing.
 We can recommend walks where less people go…

 - You are still the lifeblood of our local economy and do encourage you to continue using our local facilities - they are all working within the Covid-19 guidelines.

 - At the end of your holiday please strip the beds and place bedding in one bin bag, and towels in another, and leave them in the hallway.

 - Fill dishwasher with glasses, cups, crockery & cutlery before departure and leave on a hot wash to be emptied during changeover (the amount of kitchen items available has been reduced to a minimum)

 - Leave the windows open to allow ventilation

-- Our visitors book is available in the Lodge again, but if you would like to leave us an online review please use the review option on Facebook – that link is here – or on Google – that link is here.
-(We’re quite keen NOT to get onto TripAdivsor mind!)
+- Our visitors book is available in the Lodge for your comments.
+You can also leave us an online review using the review option on Facebook – that link is here – or on Google – that link is here.
+(We’re quite keen not to get onto TripAdivsor!)

 Thank you!
 Stay Safe!